Mees Röttgering: Early life

 Röttgering was born in Wanssum in the Venray region of the Dutch province of Limburg.
-He began training in tennis when he was six years-old.
+He began training in tennis at the age of six.
 He later attended a LOOT school specially set up for young athletes in collaboration with Sint-Joriscollege in Eindhoven.

 Since 2014, Röttgering coach was Jochem Mol in Veldhoven.
 Ten years later he also started working with former professional Sjeng Schalken.

-Career
+Juniors

+Röttgering had remarkable results on the ITF junior circuit.
+The young Dutch reached the semifinals in the boys' singles category at the 2024 Australian Open.
+Later that season, he was a runner-up in singles at 2024 Wimbledon Championships, with a win over top seed and junior French Open champion Kaylan Bigun in the quarterfinal.
+He lost to second seed Nicolai Budkov Kjær in the final.

+His brilliant season culminated on the 2024 ITF Junior Finals title in October.
+In the final, he defeated Rafael Jódar in straight sets.